 Life insurance benefits are not automatic; you have to file a claim for them.
-If you have an insurance agent, contact him or her to begin filing a life insurance claim.
+If you have an insurance agent, contact them to begin filing a life insurance claim.
 If you don't have an agent, contact the company directly.
 Although most claims take only a few days to process, contacting an insurance agent should be one of the first things you do if you are the beneficiary of your spouse's policy.
-Remember that your spouse may have owned other policies in addition to his or her primary individual life insurance policy.
-Check with your spouse's employer, look through his or her records, and contact creditors to see if your spouse owned any group life insurance policies.
+Remember that your spouse may have owned other policies in addition to a primary individual life insurance policy.
+Check with your spouse's employer, look through records, and contact creditors to see if your spouse owned any group life insurance policies.

 11. Begin Settling Your Spouse's Estate

 Locate your spouse's will as soon as possible, and make sure that you have the most recent copy of it.
 If your spouse named you as executor of the estate, you may want to contact your attorney for help.
 If someone else was named executor, you will want to oversee settlement of the estate because decisions made during settlement will affect your future.
 Settling an estate may be simple or may take months, but it is something you should begin doing right away.

 12. Arrange For Child Care

 If your spouse cared for your young children while you worked or if you need part-time care so you can begin settling your affairs, you may have to find reliable child care now.
 If you don’t know where to start, ask your support system.
 They likely have recommendations for child care or can reach out to others for leads.
 Most areas have information and referral centers that can give you information at little or no cost.
 They will evaluate your needs and refer you to day-care centers or family day-care homes that can care for your children.
 They don't make recommendations but will give you advice on state licensing regulations and choosing quality day care.
 An organization called Child Care Aware at (800) 424-2246 can help you locate the child-care resource and referral agency in your area.

 Things You Can Put Off Until Later